create3000/x_ite/docs/_posts/reference/script-node-authoring-interface.md

 }
 ```

-## Accessing Fields

-The `initializeOnly`, `inputOnly`, `outputOnly`, and `inputOutput` fields of a Script node are accessible from its ECMAScript functions.
-As in all other nodes the fields are accessible only within the Script.
-The Script's `inputOnly` fields can be routed to and its `outputOnly` fields can be routed from.
-Another Script node with a pointer to this node can access its `inputOnly` fields and `outputOnly` fields just like any other node.

-### Accessing initializeOnly and outputOnly Fields of the Script

-Fields defined in the Script node are available to the script by using its name.
-It's value can be read or written.
-This value is persistent across function calls. `outputOnly` fields defined in the script node can also be read.
-The value is the last value sent.

-### Accessing initializeOnly and outputOnly Fields of Other Nodes
+## Accessing initializeOnly and outputOnly Fields of Other Nodes

-The script can access any `inputOutput`, `inputOnly` or `outputOnly` fields of any node to which it has a pointer:
+The script can access any `inputOutput`, `inputOnly` or `outputOnly` fields of any node to which it has a pointer and when the `directOutput` field is set to `TRUE`:

 ```vrml
 DEF SomeNode Transform { }